longreads/longreads.github.io/_posts/2014-10-26-samtools-sort.md

 It turns out that `samtools sort` command line options really do matter.
 When sorting a large bam file, samtools creates lots of intermediate files.
 The merge it runs to create the final sorted bam tries to read from all of them nearly simultaneously, thrashing even a pretty decent RAID drive (the read head on the drives are spending more time moving between files than actually reading any single file).

 A partial solution lies in increasing the amount of memory used by specifying the `-m` option, for example `-m 5G` to give each samtools thread 5GB of memory.
-The larger the amount of memory, the fewer intermediate files create, the less thrashing involved in the merge step.
+The larger the amount of memory, the fewer intermediate files created, the less thrashing involved in the merge step.

 In my case, time to sort a 30x whole-genome BAM file went from days down to hours simply by specifying `-m 10G` rather than the default of 768M.